 Other benefits of the revised design include:

-• reduced number and length of pedestrian crossings on the interchange when travelling between Lower Hutt and the Western Hills, improving safety, and helping traffic move along more efficiently
+• Reduced number and length of pedestrian crossings on the interchange when travelling between Lower Hutt and the Western Hills.

-The interchange is part of the SH2 Melling transport improvements, which are being delivered by NZ Transport Agency, together with Te Wai Takamori o Te Awa Kairangi Alliance (AECOM and Fletcher Construction).
+The interchange is part of the SH2 Melling Transport Improvements, which are being delivered by NZ Transport Agency through Te Wai Takamori o Te Awa Kairangi Alliance (AECOM and Fletcher Construction).

 It is part of the wider Te Wai Takamori o Te Awa Kairangi programme, alongside flood protection upgrades and city centre infrastructure delivered by local and regional councils.